Here are today’s solar images taken from Al Sadeem Observatory, November 7, 2018.

-The sky was clear but experienced some intermittent light to moderate winds, making the seeing and transparency average at the time these images were taken.
+The sky was mostly clear to partly cloudy with light air turbulence making the seeing and transparency good at the time these images were taken.

 Solar activity remains at very low levels over the past 24 hours.
-No sunspot groups were visible at the Sun indicating its relatively quiet state without any solar flaring recorded at this moment.
+No active sunspot regions currently exist on the Sun’s visible disk and no significant flaring activity was recorded.
 The latest sunspot number (based on visual count and Wolf number calculation) is 0.
-Several tiny prominences on the limbs and filaments were well-defined on the Sun’s disk in H-alpha imagery.
+Despite the absence of any sunspots, several eruptive prominences at the limbs were distinctively captured in H-alpha imagery.

 Space weather agencies* forecast solar activity to remain at very low levels with chances of weak X-ray fluxes or flares ranging up to B-class intensity.
 Close monitoring is being conducted by numerous space weather agencies for any significant development.

 Equipment used are Skywatcher 120mm refractor telescope with Baader filter and unmodified Canon EOS 1D Mark IV DSLR camera for visible imagery and Lunt H-alpha solar telescope for H-alpha imagery, mounted on Skywatcher EQ6 Pro.
 Pre-processing of visible solar images was performed in PIPP, stacking in Autostakkert, slight wavelet adjustments in Registax 6 and post-processing in Adobe Photoshop CC.